What is gynecomastia?

 Gynecomastia surgery offers excellent, lasting and definitive results.
 Volumes disappear, leaving a well-shaped torso and skin stretched tight against the pectoral muscle.
 The development of a second gynecomastia is extremely rare, even if the gland has not been removed.

-The aesthetic results, combined with improved confidence and psychological well-being, make this surgery a popular option for those seeking to correct gynecomastia.
+The aesthetic improvements, together with enhanced confidence and psychological well-being, make this surgery a popular choice for individuals seeking to correct gynecomastia.